Skip to contents

 row.w

-• A numeric vector: Custom positive weights of length nrow(obj).
+• A numeric vector of positive weights with length nrow(obj).

 seed